Your health and safety are the number one priority.

 Internships and practicum placements

 We have recently approved some very limited placements for students who are required to have internship or practicum placements to be licensed in the state for allied health care professions.
-As we move into the summer, we will continue to consult with our own experts on developing criteria and plans that will allow as much flexibility as possible.
+We will continue to consult with our own experts on developing criteria and plans that will allow as much flexibility as possible.
+Please reach out to your department chair for guidance on internship requirements related to your program.

 Flexible class attendance policies